mpdn/generative/README.md

 License
 -------
 Generative is released under the MIT license.
-See license.txt for more information.
+See LICENSE for more information.

 Credits
 -------